 According to the 3PL Perspectives Industry magazine, their value is expanding “as technology has advanced and competition to win and retain customers has grown across all technology-based markets.
 Applying programming interfaces (API) has gained tremendous popularity to their flexibility, scalability, and speed.
 For the logistics industry, API technology offers real-time, two-way connectivity and communication, which is a game-changer for an industry whose strength relies on accurate, insightful, and actionable data.”

 Of course, an API on its own does little good if the information is not readily accessible, which is where the next best practice comes into play.

 Taking advantage of SaaS platforms effectively transforms your operation into a cloud-based process.
-And with an increase seen across the spectrum of freight claims due to higher demand through peak season, the ability to track returns from anywhere and to anywhere is essential.
+And with an increase seen across the spectrum of freight claims codes due to higher demand through peak season, the ability to track returns from anywhere and to anywhere is essential.

 Validate Claims Data Accuracy With Data Normalization Protocols

 Freight claims data in its raw form lacks value.
 And even in the best of circumstances, data from across multiple systems, such as Amazon versus your in-house e-commerce platform, may be drastically different.

 With the differences apparent, there is a more vital need to see freight claims data’s real value.
 And that means normalizing it to where analytics can take hold and begin their work.

 Leverage Advanced Transportation Analytics to Identify and Address Problems